Jacob Trouba: New York Rangers (2019–2024)

+In his second season with the Rangers in the pandemic-shortened 2020–21 season, Trouba appeared in 38 games, marking two goals and 12 points.
+However, the team missed the playoffs.
+The following season in 2021–22 played in 81 games, scoring 11 goals and 39 points.
+He registered a three-point game on January 22, 2022, scoring two goals and marking one assist in a 7–3 victory over the Arizona Coyotes.
+The Rangers went on a deep run in the 2022 Stanley Cup playoffs, advancing to the Eastern Conference finals, but ultimately lost to the Tampa Bay Lightning in six games.
+Trouba appeared in 20 playoff games, scoring one goal and five points.

-During the off-season, Trouba was named the 28th captain in franchise history.
-He is the first captain since Ryan McDonagh was traded during the 2017-18 season.
-He also becomes the 12th defenseman in team history to be named captain and the fourth consecutive U.S.-born player to wear the "C" on his sweater after Chris Drury (2008–11), Ryan Callahan (2011–14) and McDonagh (2014–18).
+During the offseason, Trouba was named the 28th captain in franchise history.
+He was the first captain since Ryan McDonagh was traded during the 2017–18 season.
+He also became the 12th defenseman in team history to be named captain and the fourth consecutive U.S.-born player to wear the "C" on his sweater after Chris Drury (2008–2011), Ryan Callahan (2011–2014) and McDonagh (2014–2018).
 Trouba had served as an alternate captain the previous two years while being lauded for his leadership abilities by both his first Rangers coach, David Quinn, and his successor, Gerard Gallant.

-During the 2022–23 season, during a 5-2 loss to the Chicago Blackhawks at home, Trouba was involved in two separate on-ice incidents.
+During the 2022–23 season, during a 5-2 loss to the Chicago Blackhawks at home on December 3, Trouba was involved in two separate on-ice incidents.
 In the first period, he fought Jujhar Khaira, whom he had concussed and knocked unconscious with an open-ice hit in the last game between the Rangers and Blackhawks the previous season.
-Then, in the second-period, with the Blackhawks leading 3-0, Trouba delivered an open-ice hit to Andreas Athanasiou, inciting a line brawl that included a fight between Trouba and Blackhawks captain Jonathan Toews.
+Then, in the second period, with the Blackhawks leading 3–0, Trouba delivered an open-ice hit to Andreas Athanasiou, inciting a line brawl that included a fight between Trouba and Blackhawks captain Jonathan Toews.
 After the brawl, Trouba yelled at and threw his helmet towards the Rangers bench.
-The incident and game was seen as a turning point in the Rangers season, who would go on a 22-4-4 run in their next 30 games.
+The incident and game was seen as a turning point in the Rangers season, who entering the game, had a record of 11 wins, 10 losses and 5 overtime losses.
+After the incident, the team won 36 games, lost 12 and a further 8 in overtime.
+On April 5, 2023, Trouba was named the recipient of the second annual "Mr. Ranger Award" presented in memory of Rod Gilbert.
+The award is given to the Rangers player "who best honors Rod's legacy by exemplifying leadership qualities both on and off the ice, and making a significant humanitarian contribution to his community."
+He appeared in all 82 games for the Rangers that season, scoring eight goals and 30 points.
+In the 2023 Stanley Cup playoffs the Rangers faced the New Jersey Devils in the first round.
+The series went the full seven games, with the Devils prevailing.
+Trouba appeared in all seven games, going scoreless.